user7217/OxygenTracker/PYTHONANYWHERE_DEPLOY.md

    - Database connection errors

 ### Database Connection Issues
-1. Verify database credentials in PythonAnywhere dashboard
+1. Check if database.db file was created in your project folder
-2. Check DATABASE_URL format
+2. Verify SQLite permissions in your home directory
-3. Ensure PostgreSQL service is enabled
+3. Ensure DATABASE_URL is set to sqlite:///database.db

 ### Import Errors
 1. Check if all files are uploaded correctly